Codudegithub/CS253_Car_Rental_System/README.md

 - Return_Car()

 ## Assumptions
+##### Manager Privileges
+- Manager can only update/delete cars that are not currently rented out.
+- Manager can only delete Customers/Employees that do not currently own cars and have cleared their fines.
+- Only the manager can create users, and clear fines.
+- Manager cannot alter IDs of different users.
+- Manager can change passwords.
 ##### Customer_Record:
 - Customer_Record is a column in CUSTOMERS.csv that stores a number between 0 and 100, indicating the defaulting rate of that customer(therefore a score of 0 indicates a very reliable customer, whereas a score of 100 indicates a customer who constantly defaults).
 - Similarly for EMPLOYEES.csv
 - The formula is: Customer Record= 0.3 * Current Value + 0.3* Days Late * 3.33 + 0.4 (Damage%)
+- New user holds average record of 50.
 ##### Fines:
 - The Car Rental System Charges a fixed rate as long as car is returned on the same date, any extra days attract a fine of Rs 10,000 per day
 - 1% damage attracts a fine of Rs 100